FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

     [`pgbench_accounts`], [$100000$],
     [`pgbench_history`], [$0$]
   )
-]
+] <pgbench-scale-1>

-I wanted to test PostgreSQL with a larger database, so I used `pgbench`'s initialization mode to create a database with $100$ times more data.
+To simulate a larger PostgreSQL database, `pgbench`'s initialization mode can be utlilized to create a database with $100$ times more data.
+This is the `scale` parameter.

+PostgreSQL can be hosted from a single node, but in production, it is always advised to use a cluster of PostgreSQL nodes.
-I have planned on testing a PostgreSQL cluster with $3$ nodes.
+The most basic production-ready cluster is a cluster of $3$ nodes.
+We can see this in @postgres-cluster.
-These nodes are not simply PostgreSQL pods, but rather a main PostgreSQL pod and $2$ replica PostgreSQL pods.
+These nodes are not simply PostgreSQL pods, but rather a main pod and $2$ replica pods.
-The replica pods can be used as a read-only database, and the main pod can be used as a read-write database.
+The data replication is not done by Kubernetes, but rather by PostgreSQL itself, using the streaming replication feature #cite(<postgres-replication>).
+We cannot commit changes to the replica pods, but we can read from them, so they can be useful as read-caches too beside redundancy.
+If for whatever reason the main pod fails, one of the replica pods can be promoted to be the main pod.

+#figure(caption: [PostgreSQL cluster with a main pod and two replica pods])[
+  #image("../../figures/postgres-cluster.excalidraw.svg", width: 80%)
+] <postgres-cluster>

-By default, `pgbench` runs read-write commands, but `pgbench` has read-only as well as read-write modes.
+By default, `pgbench` runs read-write commands, but `pgbench` has read-only mode as well.
+This means that we can run the read-only commands on the replica pods, and the read-write commands on the main pod.
 The output of `pgbench` contains the following metrics:
 - The number of transactions per second (TPS)
 - The average latency of a transaction
 - The initial latency of the connection

 The output includes the relevant configuration arguments of `pgbench`, such as the number of clients, the number of threads, and the scaling factor of the test database.
-I re-ran the tests for each scaling factor $10$ times, to eliminate the effect of random fluctuations.

 #import "@preview/big-todo:0.2.0": todo